KeyserDSoze/Rystem.OpenAi/src/Rystem.OpenAi/README.md

 ```

 ### Retrieve Models
-Retrieves a model instance, providing basic information about the model such as the owner and permissioning.
+Retrieves a model instance, providing basic information about the model such as the owner and per missioning.

 ```csharp
     var openAiApi = _openAiFactory.Create(name);